 Requests for visiting international delegations can be made by submitting the completed international delegation application form to email@example.com.
 Instructions to complete the application and the Commission’s policy on accepting visiting international delegations can be found in the document.

 We have announced the signing of a Memorandum of Understanding between both countries’ Public Services.
-This was part of the Comprehensive Strategic Partnership announced during the virtual bilateral summit between Prime Minister Mr Morrison and Indian Prime Minister Mr Modi on 4 June 2020.
+This was part of the Comprehensive Strategic Partnership announced during the India-Australia Leaders’ Virtual Summit on 4 June 2020

 On 31 August 2020, we entered into a Memorandum of Understanding between both countries’ Public Services.
 This builds on the already strong relationship between the Australian Public Service Commission and Public Service Division, Singapore.
 The MoU will guide our efforts over the next 5 years to learn from one another’s experience in transforming our respective public services to be future-ready.